Bachelor Bad Boy No More! How Arie Luyendyk Jr. Firmly Shed His Player Image

 As for the wandering eye a few former paramours had accused him of having, that simply wasn't the case.
 Sure he'd had some fun in the years since he got his heart broken by 2012's Bachelorette Emily Maynard—in her 2014 memoir Courtney Robertson said he'd been dating another woman throughout the whole of their fling—but as he posed it to GQ, "What 36-year-old man hasn't dated around if they're single?"

-His romance with Burnham, 26, was different, though.
+His romance with Burnham was different, though.
 He was different when he was with her.
 Even his Indianapolis 500-winning dad Arie Luyendyk Sr. marveled about seeing his son in love like this.
 "It's like there's one person, almost, between the two of them," he told the mag.
 "They're so connected."

-It was an enigmatic quality Luyendyk Jr. had sensed ever before he really knew the Texas-based beauty.
+It was an enigmatic quality Luyendyk Jr. had sensed early on in his conversations with the Texas-based beauty.
 "I just kind of fell in love with her before I really knew who she was," he explained.
 "I know that sounds kind of crazy, but I think there is that type of love out there where you just are blown away from the moment you meet somebody.
 That's kind of how it was with her."

 As the weeks wore on and they hopped from the Bachelor mansion to Lake Tahoe to Paris to Tuscany, he fell harder for her sweet personality, her connection to her family and the fact that they shared the same goofy sense of humor.